 All fishing methods have advantages.
 And all can be improved.
 That’s our focus.

 Commercial fishers utilize five primary methods for catching tuna.
-The purse seine method is most commonly used, and is responsible for about 63 percent of tuna caught globally every year.
-Each method has advantages, as well as areas of concern.
+The purse seine method is most commonly used, and is responsible for about 65% of tuna caught globally every year.
+Each method has advantages as well as areas of concern.

 ISSF does not believe there is one “best method” for tuna fishing.
 Rather, we believe in working to improve all fishing methods based on sound science and approaches that can be practically applied.
 For instance, we are testing acoustic technology that may help fishers to distinguish between target and non-target tuna species at FADs.

 Longline fisheries supply the fresh and frozen tuna markets, with many vessels also targeting other non-tuna species.
 Fish are caught one by one and frozen in blast freezing systems, the same freezing method used for sashimi.

 - Roughly 11% — Percentage of total global tuna catch attributed to longline fishing